Closed strings in a class of pp-wave spacetimes and the memory effect: Conclusions

 \section{Conclusions}

 Our main objective in this article was to show how a gravitational wave pulse can affect the shape of string as it evolves to generate the worldsheet.
 As mentioned in the Introduction, our motivation was to provide a `stringy' realisation of the often used picture where memory is linked to the `permanent change' in the shape of a ring of particles.
 We achieve this goal by studying strings in pp-wave spacetimes where the gravitational wave pulse is modeled by the free function available in such spacetimes.
-Studying strings in the presence of a square and a sech-squared pulse we show that a circular string in the past (before the arrival of the pulse) evolves into an elliptical shape in the asymptotic future.
-The satisfying fact is that we are able to demonstrate this explicitly by solving all relevant equations analytically.

-It may be argued that the shape of the string is a coordinate dependent feature and one should look for quantities which do not depend on the choice of background coordinates.
-We have shown, towards the end of our article, that there exist such quantities which exhibit a permanent change -- the behaviour of the metric determinant and the Ricci scalar of the worldsheet metric being two such quantities.
-Both of them exhibit a `permanent change' -- a fact we have demonstrated clearly in the previous section.
-In addition, the embeddings of the worldsheets in a three dimensional background provides a useful way of visualising the changes that occur before and after the duration of the pulse.
+Studying strings in the presence of a square and a sech-squared pulse we show that a circular string in the past (before the arrival of the pulse) evolves into a deformed shape (ellipse, in the $xy$ plane) in the asymptotic future.
+The satisfying fact is that we are able to demonstrate this explicitly by solving all relevant equations analytically. \\ It may be argued that the shape of the string is a coordinate dependent feature and one should look for quantities which do not depend on the choice of background coordinates.
+We have shown, towards the end of our article, that there exist such quantities which may exhibit a permanent change -- the behaviour of the metric determinant and the Ricci scalar of the worldsheet metric being two such quantities.
+Both of them could possibly exhibit a `permanent change', the details of which have been demonstrated clearly in the previous section.
+In addition, the different embeddings of the worldsheet in a three dimensional Euclidean background provide a useful way of visualising the changes that occur after the duration of the pulse.
 One may also consider finding the energy (target space) of the string using the expression $P^0= -T_0 \int_0^{2\pi} \sqrt{-\gamma}\gamma^{\tau a} \left (\partial_a x^0 \right ) d\sigma$.
-Working through this calculation (not quoted here) we did find a difference between the expressions for `before' and `after' the pulse, which is also a signature of memory.
+Working through this calculation (not quoted here) we did find a difference between the expressions for `before' and `after' the pulse, which is also a signature of memory. \\ It is possible to work on this topic further and find more examples.
+We have indeed found very similar effects for a triangular pulse as well as a completely general pulse shape replacing the non-zero constant in the square case.
+In all scenarios though we do find a `permanent change'.
+One is tempted to ask therefore--what kind of pulse will show no change in shape of a string?
+Another open question is related to the use of a more general Kundt wave spacetime background.
+One can investigate strings in such Kundt spacetimes and look for a similar memory effect \cite{ic2}, \cite{ic3} and its consequences.